Psychology 321 - Psychology Research Method » Spring 2022 » Science and Variables Quiz

 Which of the following is NOT true about the following research design: There were no significant differences between werewolves, vampires, and clowns on scariness level after controlling for size.

-B. The independent variable is continuous.
+C. The independent variable is continuous.

 D. The independent variable is werewolves/vampires/clowns

-E. The dependent variable is scariness level.
+E. The control variable is size.

 Question #22